-At this moment there doesn’t appear to be any likelihood that the rules on gambling in the state will change, so there is no immediate prospect for online casinos in South Carolina.
+At this moment there doesn’t appear to be any likelihood that the rules on gambling in the state will change, so there is no immediate prospect for real money online casinos in South Carolina.

 For that to happen, there would need to be a change in the wording of the laws that prohibit betting in the state, with Section 16-19-130 of the South Carolina Code of Laws reading as follows: